CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [Uray:2008]

-	Uray, Thomas, and Reinhard Malzer on behalf of the Vienna Hypothermia After Cardiac Arrest (HACA) Study Group.
+	Uray, Thomas and Reinhard Malzer on behalf of the Vienna Hypothermia After Cardiac Arrest (HACA) Study Group.
 2008.
 	**Out-of-Hospital Surface
 	Cooling to Induce Mild Hypothermia in Human Cardiac Arrest: A Feasibility Trial.**
 	*Resuscitation* 77 (3).
 Department of Emergency
 	Medicine, Medical University of Vienna, Austria.: 331–38.

+	..todo:: LIT